Managing the Cost of a Chronic Condition: FAQ

 - Whether your doctors participate with the plan’s network

 How else does health reform help me if I have a chronic condition?

 The law also put in place these protections:

-- You will have new appeal rights if a plan denies certain types of coverage.
+- You have the right to appeal if a plan denies coverage for your care.

 - You insurance cannot be denied or dropped because you are sick or because of a pre-existing condition.